 For completeness, we provide a simple proof of the lemma that also explains how such an orientation can be constructed in polynomial time.

-\begin{proof}[Proof of \cref{lem:matroid-step3-feasible}.]
-Assume w.l.o.g. that $G$ is a connected graph.
-Clearly, if $G$ is Eulerian, the orientation can be computed simply by finding an Euler cycle and orienting the edges of the cycle an an arbitrary yet consistent way.
+\begin{proof} Assume w.l.o.g. that $G$ is a connected graph.
+Clearly, if $G$ is Eulerian, the orientation can be computed simply by finding an Euler tour and orienting the edges of the cycle in the direction of the tour.
 If $G$ is not Eulerian, then by the handshaking lemma, we know that the number of odd-degree nodes must be even.
-In that case, we can compute an arbitrary matching between the odd-degree nodes (i.e., we group these nodes in pairs), and add artificial edges between matched nodes, so that the graph becomes Eulerian (since the degree of all nodes is now even, if we include the artificial edges).
-Now, if we compute an Euler cycle in the above graph (including the artificial edges) and orient it in a consistent way, the lemma follows simply by dropping the artificial edges. \end{proof}
+In that case, we can compute an arbitrary matching between the odd-degree nodes (i.e., we group these nodes in pairs), and add artificial edges between matched nodes, so that the graph becomes Eulerian (since the degree of all nodes is now even when including the artificial edges).
+Now, if we compute an Euler tour in the above graph (including the artificial edges) and orient it in a consistent way, the lemma follows simply by dropping the artificial edges. \end{proof}

-\section{Appendix to \texorpdfstring{\cref{sec:submodular}}{Section \ref{sec:submodular}}}
+\section{Appendix to \texorpdfstring{\cref{sec:submodular}}{Section }}